 Wrap Up: Choosing a Headphone For Podcasting

 That’s it about podcast headphones.
-You need to pay ample attention to your headphones just like you would to microphones.
+You need to pay ample attention to your headphones just like you would to microphones and every other piece of equipment needed to start a podcast.
 Before starting your search, note that you have to make some compromises in terms of comfort, aesthetics, or sound quality.
 There’s no way you’ll get it all except you are ready to break the bank.

 No matter what, never record a podcast without headphones.
 It’s more like Russian audio roulette; while you sometimes get away with it, you are likely to end with an audio mess sooner or later.